Curtains vs Blinds: Which is best for your windows?

 Choosing the right window treatment is like deciding on wall paint.
 It’s not an easy decision.
 Usually it involves a choice between curtains vs blinds, and depends on your interior style and budget.

 Ask a few friends and some will say blinds.
 Others will lament of their dislike for blinds, and advise you to pick curtains.

-Before discussing the pros and cons of each, it’s worth taking a moment to define curtains and blinds.
+Before discussing the pros and cons of curtains vs blinds, it’s worth taking a moment to define each type of window covering.

 Curtains are usually made from lightweight fabric and cover just the window.

 Drapes are typically made from heavier fabric and extend all the way to the floor.

 While it’s easy to confuse curtains and drapes, each adds a unique feeling to the room and provides a different amount of coverage.

 - Venetian blinds: are horizontal slats that allow light control